MiragianCycle/OVIWrite/README.md

 Most writers writing on word processors use Rich Text.
 Rich Text, for all its benefits, does come back with significant drawbacks: vendor lock-in being a primary concern.
 Rich Text also doesn't age well.
 Rich text's older, less glamorous kin, Plain Text ages better, doesn't lock you into a vendor, and gives you the freedom to choose the tools that are suited for your work.
 For more, read [The Case for Plain Text](PlainTextForWriters.html)

+### Embracing Git For Writing

+Git is a robust version control system initially designed for software development, and has emerged as an invaluable asset for my writing workflow.
+Really, I think it's damn near criminal that we don't teach writers Git at some point in their developmental stage.
+Read more [here](gitForWrites.md)

 ## 🎹 FEATURES